 The endocrine system and the nervous system work closely together.
 The brain sends messages and receives feedback through a “switchboard” called the hypothalamus (the part of the brain that controls the endocrine system).
 When this system isn’t working properly, hormone and growth problems can occur.

-Turner syndrome, a medical disorder that affects about 1 in every 2,500 girls, is a genetic condition in which a female does not have the usual pair of two X chromosomes.
 Girls who have this condition usually are shorter than average and infertile due to early loss of ovarian function.